 FOR YOUR CAREER

 The education and personal development you acquire through organizational experiences while at CU can be important to your career.
 Cameron University as an institution supports and encourages participation in extracurricular activities, considering them an important part of your education and training.
 The University provides the best setting for you to explore your potential, to take risks, and to try out new things and ideas.
-Campus organizations can introduce you to internship, volunteer, and network opportunities that will help you as you pursue your chosen career.
+Campus organizations can introduce you to internship, volunteer, and networking opportunities that will help you as you pursue your chosen career.

 QUESTIONS TO THINK ABOUT